Policies & FAQ

 When can I move into housing?

-(Fall 2013) First-time entering freshmen will move in on Saturday, August 10th.
-For students who are attending the August 9th Advising and Registration day, they may move in on Friday, August 9th after they have completed advising and registration All students must have completed an Advising and Registration day before moving into their housing assignment.
+(Fall 2017) First-time entering freshmen will move in on Saturday, August 12.
+For students who are attending the August 11 Advising and Registration day, they may move in on Friday, August 11 after he/she has completed advising and registration All students must have completed an Advising and Registration day before moving into his/her housing assignment.
 All students must be registered for classes and have paid their accounts in full or have sufficient awarded financial aid prior to moving into housing.
-(Students only need to pay accounts in full; proof of payment will be provided by ABAC Student Life & Housing.)
-Returning students may begin moving in on Sunday, August 11th and continue through the August 14th, the first day of classes.
-All offices other than Student Life & Housing will be closed on the weekend and students needing to speak with any other office should plan to move in on Monday or Tuesday, August 12 and 13.
+(Students only need to pay accounts in full; proof of payment will be provided by ABAC Residence Life & Housing).
+Returning students may begin moving in on Sunday, August 13 and continue through August 16, the first day of classes.
+All offices other than Residence Life & Housing will be closed on the weekend and students needing to speak with any other office should plan to move in on Monday or Tuesday, August 14 and 15.

 Suggested Move-In Times: